Fresh Herb Vinaigrette

 - 1/2 cup extra virgin olive oil Add to list

-Combine all of the ingredients except the oil in a bowl.
-Pour the oil into the vinegar mixture in a thin stream, mixing it with a wire whip, until well blended.
+Combine all ingredients except the oil in a bowl.
+Pour oil into the vinegar mixture in a thin stream, mixing it with a wire whip, until well blended.

-Variation: Crumble in 2 to 3 ounces good blue cheese such as Rogue Creamery Smoky Blue for a Fresh Herb and Smoky Blue Cheese Vinaigrette.
+Variation: Crumble in 2 to 3 ounces blue cheese for a Fresh Herb and Smoky Blue Cheese Vinaigrette.

 Recipe by, PCC Chef